NHDNUG/nhdnug.github.io/_drafts/2009-12-17-iPhone-Apps-using--NET-and-MonoTouch.md

 ---
 date : 2009-12-17
-title : iPhone Apps using .NET and MonoTouch description : An introduction to using Novell's MonoTouch framework to write iPhone applications using .NET and C#.&lt;br /&gt;

-location : Lone Star College - Montgomery speaker : Jason Awbrey bio : Jason is a Senior Consultant with Improving Enterprises and a long time member of the Houston Tech community.
+title : iPhone Apps using .NET and MonoTouch description : An introduction to using Novell's Mo location : Lone Star College - Montgomery speaker : Jason Awbrey bio : Jason is a Senior Consultant with Improving Enterprises and a long time member of the Houston Tech community.
 He serves on the board of NHDNUG and was a founder of GiveCamp Houston.
 He also serves on the board of Habitat for Humanity Northwest Harris County.